NCAR/lrose-titan/README.md

    Images (c) courtesy of Greg Thompson, NCAR/RAL.

-# Thunderstorm Identification Tracking Analysis & Nowcasting
+## Thunderstorm Identification Tracking Analysis & Nowcasting

 The TITAN project is now hosted on GitHub.

-The TITAN applications are part of the [lrose-core](https://github.com/NCAR/lrose-core)
+The TITAN applications are part of the [lrose-core](https://github.com/NCAR/lrose-core).

-The TITAN templates and parameter files are in [lrose-titan](https://github.com/NCAR/lrose-titan)
+The templates for the scripts and parameter files reside in this respository - [see](./templates).

-# Overview
+## Overview

 1. [Introduction](./docs/topics/introduction.md)
 2. [History](#history)